lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork29.md

 0000 0000 0000 0000 0000 0000 0011 0010
 ```

-There is a short and solution using bitwise operators and bit masking and
+There is a short solution using bitwise operators and bit masking and
 one for loop.

 ### Hints